eva-engine/eva-engine.github.io/docs/tutorials/spineAnimation.md

 # Spine skeletal animation

 Spine is a 2D animation software tailored specifically for software and game developers.
 Animators, original artists, and engineers work together to give life to your game.
 Using Spine skeletal animation can achieve some richer effects, which can better reduce memory usage compared to frame animation.
-Spine is a paid software, please use it after purchase, Spine official website: [http://zh.esotericsoftware.com/](http://zh.esotericsoftware.com/)
+Spine is a paid software, please use it after purchase, Spine official website: [http://zh.esotericsoftware.com/](http://zh.esotericsoftware.com/).
+The currently supported Spine version is: 3.6.53, you can click here [see how to set](http://esotericsoftware.com/spine-settings)

 -[https://eva.js.org/playground/#/spine](https://eva.js.org/playground/#/spine)